Centre for Creativity in Professional Practice

 We research and develop new forms of interdisciplinary, extraordinary and creative leadership to help structure and make sense of the chaos.

-These leaders will investigate, generate, envision, prototype, critique and reflect on novel solutions to complex modern challenges, and empower your teams and organisations to do the same.
+We then partner with organisations and individuals globally, building a community of creative thinkers and practitioners who work together to lead positive change.
+These leaders investigate, generate, envision, prototype, critique and reflect on novel solutions to complex modern challenges, and go on to empower teams and organisations to do the same.

 Our master's degree